fhswf/jupyterhub/README.md

 ```bash
 sudo docker build . -t "myimage:moodlecourse-8161"
 ```
-Currently there is no automated pulling avaiable, so this build needs to be repeated on every (gpu-)node in the cluster.
+Currently there is no automated pulling available, so this build needs to be repeated on every (gpu-)node in the cluster.

 ## Contributing
 ## License (MIT)